emqx/eip/active/0038-secret-registry.md

 * Backup tests: `emqx ctl data export` produces an archive that contains no secret values; `data import` rejects archives containing a secrets table when the cluster already has secrets.
+* Namespace tests -- the isolation-critical class:
+  * A namespaced config resolves a bare name to its own namespace's secret when one exists, and to the global one when it does not.
+  * A global config never resolves to a namespace-owned secret, even when the name exists only in a namespace.
+  * Shadowing: `{NS, "tok"}` wins over `{global, "tok"}` for configurations in `NS`, and leaves other namespaces' resolution unaffected.
+  * `$secret{global::name}` / `secret://global/name` bypass a
+    shadowing namespace-local entry.
+  * A namespaced admin cannot create, read, update, delete, or **list** another namespace's secrets; a global admin can act on any namespace via `?ns=`.
+  * Per-namespace cap is enforced per namespace, not cluster-wide.
+  * `'namespace.delete'` removes exactly that namespace's secrets and leaves global ones intact; re-running the cleanup is a no-op.
 * HTTP-header byte check composition: a stored secret whose value contains CR / LF is accepted at storage time (UTF-8-only check passes), but rejected at the HTTP bridge connector when used as a